argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 ).launch()
 ```

-And that's it!!
-There is an awesome guide to show you how to create a [Chatbot with Gradio](https://www.gradio.app/guides/creating-a-chatbot-fast).
-You can take a look and see how to make your own, but it couldn't be simpler.
+And there you have it!
+If you're eager to learn more about creating your own chatbot, be sure to check out Gradio's excellent guide on [Chatbot with Gradio](https://www.gradio.app/guides/creating-a-chatbot-fast).
+It's a treasure trove of knowledge that will have you building your own chatbot in no time.

-Let's review the key components of the `app.py` script to understand how it works, focusing on the main parts until we reach the `chatty` function.
-We will omit some details for brevity.
+Now, let's delve deeper into the inner workings of our `app.py` script.
+We'll break down the key components, focusing on the essential elements that bring our chatbot to life.
+To keep things concise, we'll gloss over some of the finer details.

-Let's start with the `Database` class:
+First up, let's examine the `Database` class, the backbone of our chatbot's knowledge and functionality.
+This component plays a vital role in storing and retrieving the data that fuels our chatbot's conversations:

 <details close>
 <summary>Click to see Database class</summary>